 - This event has passed.

 Bread & Butter is a monthly dinner and storytelling event designed to make you think deeply about social issues.
-A new storyteller every month will share a personal story with 40 guests in the dining room at the Centre for Stories.
+A new storyteller every month will share a personal story with an intimate audience in the dining room at the Centre for Stories.
 Come along and make new friends, hear a new story, and get to know your community.
 Compulsory: open ears and an open mind.
 This month’s storyteller is Yirga Gelaw Woldeyes.

 Yirga Gelaw Woldeyes is a writer, researcher and poet from the historic town of Lalibela in Ethiopia.
 Back home, he was a shepherd, a preacher, a health assistant, a law lecturer and the director of the NGO Afroflag.
 His diverse experience has seen him care for cattle, perform his poetry to thousands, and help deliver babies.
 His poetry is published in የተራሮች ጩኸት (The Cry of Mountains), in which he uses his native language of Amharic to reflect on Ethiopia’s history of loss and resilience.
 In 2017, his short story, ‘When the Sky Looks Like the Belly of a Donkey’ was published in Ways of Being Here, the result of a mentoring project for emerging African-Australian writers run by the Centre for Stories and publishing in collaboration with Margaret River Press.
 His works have also appeared in Westerly and Stories of Perth.